uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 Leading to the Fundamental Matrix.

 ::: notes

-Let's start with the geometry of the scene and this will lead us to the fundamental matrix.
+Let's start with the geometry of the scene and this will lead us to the so-called fundamental matrix.

 We start with an uncalibrated camera - no calibration information.
 And we are going to look into what we call the co-planarity constraint.

 :::

 ## Coplanarity Constraint {data-auto-animate="true}